 1. Helps Lower Stress and Anxiety

-Because stress is related to nearly every aspect of overall health, an Ayurvedic medicine practitioner might call for a number of different techniques used to naturally treat anxiety and depression symptoms, lower cortisol and rebalance the body’s hormones or “energy.”
-This can include meditation, yoga, breathing exercises, herbal treatments, skin brushing, visualization or repeating inspirational mantras.
+Because stress is related to nearly every aspect of overall health, an Ayurvedic medicine practitioner might call for a number of different techniques used to naturally treat anxiety and depression symptoms, lower cortisol levels, and support balance of the body’s hormones or “energy.”

-Other research shows that regular yoga practice can improve autonomic nervous functions by triggering neuro-hormonal mechanisms and suppressing sympathetic activity, or the body’s “fight or flight” response.
-Several reports even suggest that yoga is beneficial for physical health of cancer patients and can effectively fight free radical damage.
+Other research shows that regular yoga practice can improve autonomic nervous functions by triggering neuro-hormonal mechanisms and suppressing sympathetic activity, also called the body’s “fight or flight” response.
+Several reports even suggest that gentle exercise and stretching are beneficial for physical health of cancer patients and can effectively fight free radical damage.

 2. Lowers Blood Pressure and Cholesterol

-Atherosclerosis is a slow, complex disease in which cholesterol, fats and other substances build up in the inner lining of an artery.
-This buildup, known as plaque, can lead to heart attack and stroke.
+Atherosclerosis is a slow, complex disease in which cholesterol, fats and other substances build up in the inner lining of an artery, forming plaque, which can lead to a heart attack or stroke.
 Thankfully, Ayurvedic techniques lower cholesterol naturally and naturally lower blood pressure.

 3. Helps with Recovery from Injuries and Illnesses

-Research supports the idea of the Ayurvedic concept of immune-modulation and healing.
-By targeting inflammation, which is the root of most diseases, Ayurvedic medicine — along with Ayurveda yoga and Ayurveda massage — can help lower pain and swelling, improve blood flow and fight inflammatory conditions like arthritis and fibromyalgia just as well as medication.
+Research supports the idea of the Ayurvedic concept of immune modulation and healing.
+By targeting inflammation, which is the root of most diseases, Ayurvedic medicine can help lower pain and swelling, improve blood flow, and fight inflammatory conditions like arthritis and fibromyalgia.

-A 2011 study published in The Journal of Clinical Rheumatology found that after comparing classic Ayurveda, prescription drug treatment with methotrexate (MTX) and a combination of the two in a double-blind randomized trial, all groups were comparable at healing symptoms of rheumatoid arthritis in adults over a 36-week period.
+A 2011 study published in the Journal of Clinical Rheumatology found that after comparing classic Ayurveda, prescription drug treatment with methotrexate and a combination of the two in a double-blind, randomized trial, all groups were comparable at healing symptoms of rheumatoid arthritis in adults over a 36-week period.
 Adverse effects were also fewer in the Ayurveda-only group, which experienced significant improvements and no side effects or drug interactions.

 4. Promotes a Nutrient-Dense, Antioxidant-Rich Diet

 Ayurvedic medicine promotes a mostly plant-based diet filled with a variety of real, whole foods.
-While each person’s diet depends on body type and needs, Ayurvedic diets for the three different dosha types all include various fresh herbs, spices, teas, vegetables, healthy fats, high-antioxidant foods and protein.
+While each person’s eating plan depends on body type and needs, Ayurvedic diets for the three different dosha types all include various fresh herbs, spices, teas, vegetables, healthy fats, high-antioxidant foods and protein.

 General dietary guidelines of Ayurveda emphasize consuming fresh, hot and easy-to-digest foods, while taking into account several variations that depend on someone’s ancestry, customs and traditions.
-For example, Ayurveda practitioners consider social, geographic and climatic variables all when prescribing a diet to balance the doshas.
+For example, Ayurveda practitioners consider social, geographic and climatic variables when prescribing an eating plan to balance the doshas.

 5. Can Help with Weight Loss or Maintenance

-While fast weight loss isn’t necessarily the primary goal, Ayurvedic medicine can help someone shed excess weight naturally using a healthy diet, stress reduction and even essential oils for weight loss.
+While fast weight loss isn’t necessarily the primary goal, Ayurvedic medicine can help someone shed excess weight naturally using stress reduction, inclusion of certain foods and even essential oils for weight loss.

 A 2009 study conducted by the NutriHealth Systems Center in New Delhi, India, found that adjusting someone’s healthy diet to take into account individual food preferences and needs helped participants lose weight effectively.
 This is likely because Ayurveda promotes compliance and believes that a diet should be balanced, practical and easy to follow.